 However, let's suspend reality for a moment.
 Assume exchanges decided to remain in the higher tax jurisdiction (despite their best interests) and the traders embrace paying more for transactions (despite their best interest).
 Then what happens?
 Investor profits take the blows, repeatedly.
 Traders, banks and end users, average mom and pop investors, pension funds of firemen, police, teachers and union workers must buy and sell many times to eke out value from markets.
 They would get hit each and every time by the FTT.

 Ironically, the most vulnerable victims of the FTT include the frustrated and angry folks who believe they simply are punishing the financial sector as penance for previous deeds.
-They are, unfortunately, less clear about how markets and trading actually function and who stands to lose the most.
-A FTT would do much more harm to average folks than anyone else.

 All of this says nothing about the importance to all traders—large and small—of having deep, liquid markets where free and fair price discovery can take place.
 We should all want lots of trading because price discovery (fairer pricing) is better.
 That’s great for all investors and consumers alike.